 n/a, not applicable

 The initial and most sensitive test for AS and PWS is methylation analysis of 15q11.2-q13 using methods such as methylation-sensitive polymerase chain reaction (PCR) or methylation-specific multiplex ligation-dependent probe amplification (MS-MLPA).
-Methylation analysis confirms PWS in >99% of individuals with symptoms that meet consensus criteria and detects ~80% of AS cases.
+Methylation analysis confirms PWS in >99% of individuals with symptoms that meet consensus criteria and detects approximately 80% of AS cases.

 UBE3A Molecular Testing

-Testing for UBE3A variants is recommended for patients with AS if DNA methylation analysis fails to yield a diagnostic result, as approximately 11% of AS cases have been linked to pathogenic variants in the UBE3A gene.
+Testing for UBE3A variants is recommended for patients with AS if DNA methylation analysis fails to yield a diagnostic result, given that approximately 11% of AS cases have been linked to pathogenic variants in the UBE3A gene.
 Sequencing should be performed first, followed by deletion/duplication analysis if sequencing fails to detect a pathogenic variant.

 Additional Genetic Testing

-If deletions or other abnormalities are not detected by the above techniques, DNA polymorphism testing (via PCR, MLPA, or gene-targeted microarray) of the patient and both parents can be used to distinguish between uniparental disomy and imprinting defects.
-DNA sequencing of the patient and both parents may also be useful to distinguish between imprinting center deletions and epimutations that lead to imprinting defects.
+If deletions or other abnormalities are not detected by the previously described techniques, DNA polymorphism testing (eg, PCR) of the patient and both parents can be used to distinguish between UPD and imprinting defects.
+This testing may also be useful to distinguish between imprinting center deletions and epimutations that lead to imprinting defects.
 Some cases of AS may present similarly to Rett syndrome or another MECP2-related disorder, which can be ruled out by molecular testing of the MECP2 gene.

 |Imprinting defect with deletion in the imprinting center||DNA methylation, MS-MLPA, DNA sequencing, AS imprinting center deletion analysisf||

 |Imprinting defect without deletion in the imprinting center||DNA methylation, MS-MLPA, DNA polymorphisms||

-|aWith use of specific probes
+bWith use of specific probes.

-bDoes not detect all cases of UPD
+dDoes not detect all cases of UPD.

 Monitoring in Prader-Willi Syndrome